Staphylococcus Epidermidis: Biofilms and Antibiotic Resistance

 If a group of bacteria are exposed to the antibiotic, individuals that are sensitive to the medication's effects die.
-If any of the bacteria have the allele that gives them resistance to the antibiotic, they will survive the treatment.
+If any of the bacteria have the allele that gives them resistance to the antibiotic, they survive the treatment.
 The survivors reproduce (if they aren't destroyed by the immune system) and pass a copy of the beneficial allele to their offspring.
 The offspring then repeat the process.
 The allele gradually spreads through the bacterial population.
-Eventually the majority of the population will be resistant to the effects of the antibiotic.
+Eventually, the majority of the population will be resistant to the effects of the antibiotic.

 The white circles in the dishes above contain antibiotics.
 The bacteria in the dish on the left are sensitive to all of the antibiotics.
 The bacteria in the dish on the right are resistant to some of the antibiotics and sensitive to the others.

 Distribution and Resistance to Antibiotics

 The recent research on antibiotic resistance in S. epidermidis was done by Australian scientists.
-Researchers from the University of Melbourne examined hundreds of Staphylococcus epidermidis specimens from seventh-eight hospitals around the world.
+Researchers from the University of Melbourne examined hundreds of Staphylococcus epidermidis specimens from seventy-eight hospitals around the world.
 They found multi-drug resistant forms of the bacterium in samples from ten countries.
 They also discovered three strains of the bacterium in Europe that “cannot be reliably tamed” by any antibiotic that is currently on the market.

 Strains of a bacterial species have minor genetic differences from one another.
 These differences are not significant enough to cause the division of the bacterium into different species, but they may be significant with respect to their effect on humans.

 At the moment, S. epidermidis primarily harms elderly patients, people who have an implanted urinary catheter, valve, or joint replacement, and people with a malfunctioning immune system.
 It's certainly not inevitable that people in these categories will become infected by the bacterium, that they will experience serious symptoms from the infection if it does develop, or that any unpleasant symptoms must be due to an S. epidermidis infection.
 If unexplained symptoms do appear, however, a doctor should be consulted.